hashicorp/terraform/website/docs/backends/types/gcs.html.md

 **Kind: Standard (with locking)**

-Stores the state as an object in a configurable prefix in a given bucket on [Google Cloud Storage](https://cloud.google.com/storage/) (GCS).
+Stores the state as an object in a configurable prefix in a pre-existing bucket on [Google Cloud Storage](https://cloud.google.com/storage/) (GCS).
 This backend also supports [state locking](/docs/state/locking.html).
+The bucket must exist prior to configuring the backend.

 ~> **Warning!** It is highly recommended that you enable [Object Versioning](https://cloud.google.com/storage/docs/object-versioning)